apolopena/Yubikey-WSL-SSH/README.md

 `gpg`/`scdaemon` will lock the smartcard and break PKCS#11 provided SSH.
 This hook restarts `pcscd` after signed commits so the YubiKey is free again.

 > ### ⚠️ Note:
-> To to let the hook run unattended, add a sudoers rule so your user and the hook can restart the service without a password (security impact is low since it only grants control of `pcscd`)
+> To let the hook run unattended, add a sudoers rule so your user and the hook can restart the service without a password (security impact is low since it only grants control of `pcscd`)

 • Use `visudo`:
 ```bash